 |Power Band||Special Defense|

-In all Generation VI games (X, Y, Omega Ruby, and Alpha Sapphire), Power items can be obtained at the Battle Maison for 16 BP each.
+In all Generation 6 and 7 games, Power items can be obtained at the Battle Maison or Battle Tree respectively, for 16 BP each.

 The Destiny Knot, however, when combined with a bit of patience, is the key to breeding perfect Pokémon.

 - XY: You can get the Destiny Knot in a hotel in Cyllage City, from a maid.

 - ORAS: After defeating Young Couple Lois & Hal in Sea Mauville (rematch), you have a 10% chance of receiving a Destiny Knot.
 Otherwise, you can get it from a fan in any Contest Hall after completing a Master Rank contest.